 The process of dying can be scary.
 Many of us think about dying in a vague way, hoping it will happen at home after a brief illness, without pain, surrounded by loving friends and family.
 In fact, most Canadians don’t die that way.
 Too many of us die in hospital, tethered to machines, tagged to receive CPR even if we don’t want it.

 Fear causes us to avoid planning for health care at the end of life, and that can result in all sorts of problems.
 Planning in advance confronts those fears and increases our chances of a good death down the road.

-All Canadians are guaranteed protections under their Charter Rights and Freedoms, 1982.
+All Canadians are guaranteed protections under the Charter of Rights and Freedoms.
 The Charter provides for freedom of religion, of thought, of expression, of the press and of peaceful assembly.
-The question of a right to access physician assisted dying has thrust patient autonomy under law into the spotlight as it relates to claims that such restrictions violated sections 7 (the right to “life, liberty, and security of the person) and 15(1) of the Canadian Charter of Rights and Freedoms (equality).
+The question of a right to access MAID has thrust patient autonomy under law into the spotlight as it relates to claims that such restrictions violated sections 7 (the right to “life, liberty, and security of the person”) and 15(1) of the Canadian Charter of Rights and Freedoms (equality).